 We may as well throw one more classic Jackson model on the list of best metal guitars under $300.
 The Warrior may not be as well-known as the Rhoads, Kelly or King V, but it's a very metal-looking guitar with all the right stuff under the hood.

 The JS32 Warrior has the same great appointments seen in other Jackson JS models.
-There's the basswood body, bolt-on speed neck with 24-fret fingerboard and sharkfin inlays, high-output Jackson humbuckers anad string-thru bridge.
+There's the basswood body, bolt-on speed neck with 24-fret fingerboard and sharkfin inlays, high-output Jackson humbuckers and string-thru bridge.

-The JS series is really an incredible way for beginners and intermediate guitarists to get into a Jackson metal machine for way less that you ever thought possible.
+The JS series is really an incredible way for beginners and intermediate guitarists to get into a Jackson metal machine for way less than you ever thought possible.

 Never get too hung up on the cost of a guitar.
-Find an instrument with solid a construction and a design you like.
+Price is just one thing to think about when choosing a guitar for metal.
+Find an instrument with solid construction and a design you like.
 You can swap out parts later if you need to.

 Remember that the tone, and the skill, comes from the player, not the instrument.
 A good musician can make an inexpensive guitar sound like a million bucks.

 These are my personal picks for great guitars at low price points, but there are others out there.
 Do your homework and you can find some outstanding deals.
-Jackson is by far the biggest guitar name in metal, but also check out Ibanez, Washburn, Schecter, B.C.
-Rich and ESP LTD guitars.
-They all make models aimed for the beginner/intermediate market.
+Jackson is by far the biggest guitar name in metal, but also check out Ibanez, Washburn, Schecter, and ESP LTD guitars.
+They all make models aimed at the beginner/intermediate market.